SeherKumsar/DevOps-Akademi-Final-Project/README.md

 # Docker Setup

-This project uses Docker to run a Node.js application with MongoDB, MySQL, and Redis.
+This project uses Docker to run a Node.js application with RabbitMQ, MongoDB, MySQL, and Redis.

 The `docker-compose.yaml` file is used to define and manage multiple services using the Docker Compose command line tool.